nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The EVENT NAME must exist in the events list.

 Examples:
-- `add-et n/asd t/qwe` adds the event titled asd in the bucket list to the itinerary of the trip with the title qwe
+- `add-et n/Visit the Swiss Alps t/Trip to Switzerland` adds the event titled `Visit the Swiss Alps` in the bucket list to the itinerary of the trip with the title `Trip to Switzerland`.

 <div class="alert alert-block alert-success"><b>Use case: </b> <code>add-et</code> can be used to help you to plan your trip's itinerary.
 You can pick and choose any event that exists in your bucket list and add them into a specified trip's itinerary, which you can then view via the `select` command. </div>